khirsig/calendar/README.md

 # Flutter Workshop Calendar

 This repository contains my first app build in Flutter with Dart, which I was asked to do for an internship application.
-I never worked with neither Flutter or Dart before, so this was quite exciting to do.

 ## Description